Institut supérieur européen de gestion group: Extending the duration of studies

 The concours PRISM (PRISM competitive examination) was launched in 2001, one year before new five-year curriculums were introduced.
-In 2003/2004, new buildings were inaugurated in Paris, Bordeaux, Lyon and Toulouse, and in 2007 in Strasbourg.
+In 2003/2004, new buildings were inaugurated in Paris, Bordeaux, Lyon and Toulouse, and in Strasbourg in 2007.

 A group of three autonomous universities

 In 2010, the creation of ISEG Group brought together three autonomous universities.

 The three universities have a degree recognized level 1 by CNCP and are members of AACSB.

 In September 2014, a new digital and innovative campus will open in Paris (Le Marais-Bastille) bringing together the group, Sup'Internet and E-Artsup.

 Merger

 In September 2014, ISEG Business School and ISEG Finance School merged to create a new school named ISEG Business & Finance School.

 In September 2017, ISEG Business & Finance School merged with the programme Business & Management of the ISG Business School.